-This project involves the construction of a building to be a center for the student population, and will be an integral part of serving the campus community and improving the student's lives.
+This project involves the construction of an addition and renovations to be a center for the student population, and will be an integral part of serving the campus community and improving the student's lives.
 The Student Center will serve as a safe and welcoming environment with unlimited opportunities for personal development and enhanced learning experiences through quality services, programs and facilities, the Student Center will be more than just a building.